-Observe all Safety Guidelines detailed throughout this manual PROBLEMS POSSIBLE RECOMMENDED (SYMPTOMS) CAUSE COURSE OF ACTION , , The welding arc is "cold."
-The weld- ing arc is not stable or is not satis- factory.
+PROBLEMS this manual RECOMMENDED (SYMPTOMS) POSSIBLE CAUSE COURSE OF ACTION ' , The welding arc is "cold."
+The welding arc is not stable or is not satisfactory.
 The engine runs normally.
 The auxiliary power is normal.
-Make sure the MODE selector switch is in the correct position for the process being used.
-(For example, CV-WIRE, PIPE, CC- STICK.)
-Make sure the electrode (wire, gas, voltage, current etc.) is cor- rect for the process being used.
+Make sure the electrode (wire, gas, voltage, current etc.) is correct for the process being used.
 Check for loose or faulty connec- tions at the weld output terminals and welding cable connections.
-If all recommended possible areas of The welding cables may be too long or coiled, causing an exces- sive voltage drop. misadjustment have been checked and the problem persists, Contact your local Lincoln Authorized Field Service Facility.
+The welding cables may be too long or coiled, causing an exces- sive voltage drop. and the problem persists, Contact your local Lincoln Authorized Field Service Facility.